BassmanBiff/colorcorrectionmatrix/README.md

 ./correctColor.py -g2.2 -b data/example_ccm.csv img/example_render.png img/example_render_corrected.png
 ```

 ## Result
+Source image to correct:

 ![source image to correct](./img/example_render.png)

+Reference image to match:

 ![reference image to match](./img/example_ref.png)

+Corrected source image:

 ![corrected image](./img/example_render_corrected.png)

+---

 # License
 This repo was originally published under the MIT license.
 It has been heavily modified from its source, but I'm leaving the MIT license as-is.

-See the `Dependencies` section for third-party dependencies, each of which is published under its own license.
+See the Dependencies section for third-party dependencies, each of which is published under its own license.

 # References
 Original repo: [lighttransport/colorcorrectionmatrix](https://github.com/lighttransport/colorcorrectionmatrix)